deannagelosi/shelving/README.md

 - **turn on input objects**
 - **export and import solution**
-- click a cell a second time to deselect it
+- click a input slot a second time to deselect it
 - save objects for future use

 ### Generation